 - The main disadvantage of installing a used transmission is that there is no guarantee.
-Even if the used transmission comes with a 30 or 90-day warranty, it may fail at any time.
+Even if the used transmission comes with a 30 or 90-day warranty, it may fail anytime.

 Rebuilding a Honda Transmission

 - Since certain Honda transmissions tend to fail quite frequently, there are transmission shops that specialize in rebuilding Honda transmissions.

 - While they cost more than a used transmission, a good rebuilt transmission should last several years.

 - Rebuild transmissions also have a better warranty, typically a 30,000 or 50,000-mile warranty, which is significantly higher than what you will get from a used transmission.

 - A rebuilt transmission will be shipped to you or your mechanic.
 The mechanic will then install it for you for an additional fee.
 You are looking to spend between $1600 and $2500 in total.

-- Note that some Honda transmission rebuilders require that the old transmission should be returned.
+- Note that some Honda transmission rebuilders require the old transmission to be returned.